 Being a parent comes with many lessons.
 You learn, for example, that smelling a child’s butt in public is not only okay, it’s necessary.
 And that when you miss the toddler sleep window, it will result in a full on, over-the-top meltdown worse than ever before.

 But you also learn good things.
 About love, and being selfless.
 But my favorite lesson of all is something my 3.5 year old daughter has taught me.

 From the moment our kids are born, they are forced onto a chart and compared.
-The pediatrician either compliments their weight gain and height, or looks at us with dissatisfied eyes and lectures us on “not gaining enough weight” and “percentiles” and breastmilk and formula feeding and solids and………!
+The pediatrician either compliments their weight gain and height, or looks at us with dissatisfied eyes and lectures us on them “not gaining enough weight” and “percentiles” and breastmilk and formula feeding and solids and………!

 This is how it starts.
 And it’s great if there’s a genuine medical concern, but not when a baby is absolutely fine.
 Some children have smaller parents = smaller baby, or slimmer parents = slimmer baby.
 Do genetics not come into these things at all?
 Why are we forcing all babies onto the same chart?

 As first time parents, these comparisons can play on our minds.
 We worry.
 And then we end up wondering- wait – why is their baby crawling and mine isn’t?

 Why is her child walking and mine isn’t yet?

 Why is he talking and mine isn’t yet?